maclandrol/maclandrol.github.io/_posts/2015-12-25-Fisher-exac-test-for-mxn-table.md

 ---

-I was working on a project where I needed to compare categorical data in other to determine if there is any association between them.
+I was working on a project where I needed to compare categorical data in order to determine if there is any association between them.
 For my particular problem, a chi2 test wouldn't work, so I needed a Fisher's exact test.
 Since there aren't any code in python to perform the Fisher's exact test for larger than 2x2 table, I decided to write my own.
 You can find it here : [FisherExact](https://github.com/maclandrol/FisherExact).
 <!--more-->

 Usually, you would use a chi2 test for independence (which is implemented in most programming languages) to compare association between categorical data.
 The problem was that I had low count in my contingency table.